PRP Hair Restoration in Grants Pass, OR

 There’s no long recovery with PRP.
 Most patients report only mild redness or scalp sensitivity.
 You’ll need to avoid hot showers, alcohol, or caffeine for 24 hours after treatment.
 After that, you can wash your hair and return to your regular routine.

-What Are the Benefits of PRP for Hair Loss?
+Benefits of PRP for Hair Density, Thickness, and Shedding

 Benefits of PRP for Hair Loss